 The highway is named after Kancamagus “the Fearless One,” the third and final sagamore (or chief) of the Pennacook Confederacy of Native American tribes.
 Kancamagus ruled what is now southern New Hampshire.

-It is free to drive the highway, but some stops have $5 daily fee.
+It is free to drive the highway, but some stops have a $5 daily fee.
 If you have an America the Beautiful pass, you can use it instead of the fee.
 On weekends and during peak season for fall colors, this is an extremely popular tourist destination.
 Be prepared for heavy traffic.

 There are no gas stations or convenience stores on the byway, plan accordingly.